discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Tab title="Build">

-The <Specialization eliteSpecialization="Dragonhunter" text="Power Dragonhunter"/> was moved to the [offmeta](/builds/) due to the fact that you can not replace a <Specialization eliteSpecialization="Weaver"/> or <Specialization eliteSpecialization="Soulbeast"/>. <Specialization title="Power Dragonhunter" eliteSpecialization="Dragonhunter"/> is a meta build only if it replaces <Specialization eliteSpecialization="Firebrand" /> and being the main source of <Boon name="Quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups.
+The <Specialization name="Dragonhunter" text="Power Dragonhunter"/> was moved to the [offmeta](/builds/) due to the fact that you can not replace a <Specialization name="Weaver"/> or <Specialization name="Soulbeast"/>. <Specialization title="Power Dragonhunter" name="Dragonhunter"/> is a meta build only if it replaces <Specialization name="Firebrand" /> and being the main source of <Boon name="Quickness"/> by taking <Skill name="feelmywrath"/>, which is used only in short encounters in higher end groups.

-<Specialization eliteSpecialization="Dragonhunter" /> is good and easy to play build for fractals.
+<Specialization name="Dragonhunter" /> is good and easy to play build for fractals.
 It has great burst options and deals high consistent damage while providing medium defiance bar damage and <Condition name="Vulnerability"/>.

 The build offers a unique party wide offensive buff by sharing <Skill name="bane signet"/> and also strong on-demand defensive support with <Skill id="30039"/> and other useful skills such as <Skill id="9251"/>, <Skill name="standyourground"/>.